tristaningenius/gtm-server-side/README.txt

 * Add web Google Tag Manager script on every website page.
 * Work with any other WP plugin that inserts gtm script on the website.
 * Adds custom loader, which makes Google Tag Manager and Google Analytics tracking invisible to ad blockers and other tracking prevention mechanisms.
-* Sends events to GTM server side without any js library and optimizes page speed.
+* Sends events to GTM server side without any JS library and optimizes page speed.
 * Adds e-commerce Data Layer events.
 * Adds user data to Data Layer events.
 * Sends webhooks.